-- Configure the Ethernet controllers in one or more blade servers for failover (see the blade server documentation and the operating-system documentation for information). - Note: When failover occurs on a blade server, the secondary Ethernet controller takes over network communication, using the switch module associated with that controller. - Install a pair of Ethernet switch modules in switch-module bays 1 and 2.
+· Configure the Ethernet controllers in one or more blade servers for failover (see the blade server documentation and the operating-system documentation for information).

+Note: When failover occurs on a blade server, the secondary Ethernet controller takes over network communication, using the I/O module associated with that controller.

+Install a pair of Ethernet switch modules in I/O-module bays 1 and 2.

-Note: You can install a pass-thru module that is connected to an external Ethernet switch in either or both of these switch-module bays.
+Note: You can install a pass-thru module that is connected to an external Ethernet switch in either or both of these I/O-module bays.

-• Configure the Ethernet switch modules and your network infrastructure so that they can direct traffic to the same destinations.
+Configure the Ethernet switch modules and your network infrastructure so that they can direct traffic to the same destinations.